Back button image Home

 Starting a wholesale business may feel overwhelming at first, so we’re here to help you learn the ropes!
 We’re excited to kick off a new series on the basics of wholesale.
 In this first installment, we’re covering three important topics: pricing, case sizes, and order minimums.

-How to price your wholesale product
+How to calculate your wholesale pricing

-Your wholesale prices should account for the cost of your materials, labor, and the margin of profit you need to make per product.
 The standard way to price for wholesale is called keystone pricing.
-That’s pretty simple: With keystone pricing, the wholesale price of a product is 50% of the retail price.
+It’s pretty simple: With keystone pricing, the wholesale price of a product is 50% of the retail price.

 There are many other pricing models, but the two most common strategies are absorption pricing and differentiated pricing: